braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/unity/push_notifications/adm_push_notifications.md

 # Integration

-A push notification is an out-of-app alert that appears on the user's screen when an important update occurs.
-Push notifications are a valuable way to provide your users with time-sensitive and relevant content or to re-engage them with your app.
+a push notification is an out-of-app alert that appears on the user's screen when an important update occurs. push notifications are a valuable way to provide your users with time-sensitive and relevant content or to re-engage them with your app.

 >  ADM (Amazon Device Messaging) is not supported on non-Amazon devices.
 In order to test Kindle Push you must have a FireOS device ([see Amazon Listing of supported devices][32]).